Food and Journeys®

 • Almond extract.
 I think it’s not necessary, but feel free to add some almond extract to the batter if you prefer.

-Feature image for Swedish Almond Cake, showing the golden top of the cake, with a slice ready for serving.
+Traditional Swedish almond cake, with a slice ready for serving.

 Swedish Almond Cake Recipe (Mandelkaka)